mfoc/TweakFox/HowToCreateFirefoxAddonCollectionPack/README.md

-## How to create a Firefox Addon Collection Pack
+## What is a Firefox Addon Collection Pack

+A Firefox addon collection pack is a container for two or more addons.

-The purpose of a Firefox collection addon pack is to facilitate the installation of two or more addons by packaging them into one convenient addon.
+The purpose of a Firefox collection addon pack is to facilitate the installation of several addons by packaging them into one convenient addon.

 ## How to create the FirefoxKeyAddons.xpi Addon Collection Pack